 Cities, counties and states are realizing that juvenile fines and fees are an ineffective revenue source — the administrative cost of collecting juvenile fines and fees often exceeds the revenue they generate.

 Across the country, jurisdictions are making much-needed reforms.
-California passed legislation that ends almost all administrative costs, as well as other fines and fees.
+Five states have passed legislation that ends almost all administrative costs, as well as other fines and fees.
 Philadelphia ended the practice of charging families child support for the cost of a child’s incarceration.
 Washington passed legislation to eliminate some juvenile justice fines and fees, as did Utah.

 Through litigation and policy advocacy, we are pushing for reforms around the country.